taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 | 9 | $-0.033$ | $-0.039$ | $-0.020$ | $-0.026$ | $-0.001$ |
 | $\infty$ | $-0.033$ | $-0.038$ | $-0.020$ | $-0.018$ | $-0.012$ |

-These are exact values computed in rational arithmetic, no simulation noise.
+These are exact values computed in rational arithmetic, with no simulation noise.
 For $n = 12$ at $M = 7$, the P2 advantage is $-0.030$, which is 52% larger than Zwick's perfect-recall value of $-0.020$.
 Bounded memory *amplifies* the second player's advantage.

 At very low $M$, memory is too constrained for strategy to matter and Player 1's first-mover advantage dominates.
 At high $M \geq n$, the model recovers Zwick exactly.
 The P2 advantage peaks around $M \approx 5\text{–}9$, which happens to coincide with Miller's range.
-I don't claim this is anything more than a coincidence, the game was designed for humans, not the other way around.
+I don't claim this is anything more than a coincidence: the game was designed for humans, not the other way around.

 ## 8. Simulations